Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 82: Concentration, and the troubling effect of too many choices

-Send us a text Does a goldfish have a longer attention span than us humans - as a Microsoft study found - or do we believe the latest study on concentration which says adults have actually increased in their ability to pay a...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+Does a goldfish have a longer attention span than us humans - as a Microsoft study found - or do we believe the latest study on concentration which says adults have actually increased in their ability to pay attention since the 1990's?
+The latest study made us wonder about what's really going on, because we all know that gamers have phenomenal powers of concentration, but the rest of us feel we&#…

 Listen to the Episode